neo4jrb/neo4j-core/README.md

 * auto start of the database (neo4j-core)
 * wrapping of Neo4j::Relatonship java objects but there will be a work around (neo4j-wrapper)
 * traversals (the outgoing/incoming/both methods) moves to a new gem, neo4j-traversal.

-### Testing

-The testing will be using much more mocking.

-* The `unit` rspec folder only contains testing for one Ruby module.
-All other modules should be mocked.
-* The `integration` rspec folder contains testing for two or more modules but mocks the neo4j database access.
-* The `e2e` rspec folder use Neo4j's ImpermanentDatabase (todo)

 ### Neo4j-core specs